 This is because You have been unconsciously programmed to put yourself last.
 And the more you settle for less, the harder it is to see the inequities or to extricate yourself from an unbalanced relationship.
 What you can’t see is that “making it work” is both breaking your heart and chipping away at your self-worth, one compromise at a time.

 Here is the truth, as I know it—

-Just because Mom was insecure ( the core reason for the Narcissistic defense) and relied on manipulation, you don’t have to do the same.
+Just because Mom was insecure ( the core reason for the Narcissistic/Borderline defenses) and relied on manipulation, you don’t have to do the same.
 When you ask yourself the hard questions that will get to the truth of what is actually going on in your relationship, you protect and value yourself in ways mom couldn’t.

-You can grow beyond your Narcissistic Mother’s imprinting.
+You can grow beyond your Narcissistic or Borderline Mother’s imprinting.
 Paradoxically, when you stop settling and start valuing yourself, you will attract men who will do the same.